-On Monday, June 28, we begin the Apostles’ Fast, one of the four canonical fasting periods of the Church year.
+On Monday, June 20, we begin the Apostles’ Fast, one of the four canonical fasting periods of the Church year.
 The Apostles’ Fast always begins the Monday following All Saints Sunday and ends on June 29, the feastday of Ss.
 Peter and Paul, Chiefs of the Apostles.
 The duration of this fast varies each year depending on the date of Pascha (which determines the date of All Saints).
-This year the fast is only one day long!
+This year the fast is 9 days long.

 This post will provide you with the fasting guidelines for the Apostles’ Fast for this year, according to the general practice of All Saints parish and as approved for publication by Fr.
 David Winn.